 What does the abolition of NHS England mean for your market access and NHS Engagement strategy?
 How will the changes at national and integrated care board (ICB) level impact launch strategies?

-We invite you to join us for a series of special Q&A sessions with senior decision makers in the NHS, to explore what these changes mean on the ground now and what we can expect going forward.
-The first of these NHS Whispers specials, will be on Thursday 3rd April at 12.00pm (BST)/13.00pm (CEST).
+We are hosting a series of special Q&A sessions with senior decision makers in the NHS, to explore what these changes mean on the ground now and what we can expect going forward.
+The first of these NHS Whispers specials, was held on Thursday 3rd April.

-Join us live as Prof. Phil Richardson (Chief Innovation Officer & Chair, Mtech Access – Powered by Petauri and former ICS system leader) puts your questions to:
+Prof. Phil Richardson (Chief Innovation Officer & Chair, Mtech Access – Powered by Petauri and former ICS system leader) put your questions to:

 On 13th March, UK Prime Minister Sir Keir Starmer announced the abolition of NHS England (NHSE) to “cut bureaucracy” and bring management of the health service “back into democratic control”.
 The day before, Sir Jim Mackey, interim CEO of NHSE, announced a significant restructuring of ICBs, mandating a 50% reduction in their costs.
 This will lead to the merger of several ICBs and a substantial reduction in leadership roles.
 The restructuring is expected to have significant repercussions for the Pharmaceutical and Medtech industries.
 Learn more about the announcement and our initial thoughts on the implications for industry here.
 In response, we are hosting a series of NHS Whispers specials to gain early perspectives and direct insights on what this means for the NHS and industry, from those responding to these changes and driving decision-making in the NHS.